StikiStock/ThunderMC/README.md

 *This repository is an ongoing project*

-The future template of ThunderMc.IR - I decided to make the source open to public for educational use.
+The future template of ThunderMc.IR - I decided to make the source open to public for education purposes.
-This website is being made using TailwindCSS.
+Feel free to open a pull request for any reason

 ## Features

 - Fully Responsive
 - Written in Tailwind
-- Neumorphism Design
+- Dark theme
-- Dark Mode Toggle (Soon)
+- Light Mode Toggle (Soon)
+- Scroll animations
+- According to global Standard UX
+- Made with love

 ## Optimizations